OP3Treble/linkerfix/README.md

 # linkerfix
-This repo contains a linker (32-bit) binary with shim libs support compiled in.
+This repo contains a linker (32-bit) binary with shim libs & libcameraservice support compiled in.

 This linker supports unofficial OP3Treble Project: